telerik/reporting-docs/interactivity/actions/sorting-action/sorting-crosstab-top-level-group.md

 1. Click __OK__.

 1. In the Sort expressions drop-down select the field that corresponds to the column for which you are defining a sorting action.
-In this example this is  =Fields.ProductCategory.
+In this example, that would be  `=Fields.ProductCategory`.
 Specifying a sort expression is required.

 1. Click __OK__.